A Reality Check for Black Friday

 If it’s not worth saving and budgeting for, it’s not worth borrowing (via credit cards) to have.
 Shopping using savings, as opposed to borrowing, means you’ve paid once, and you’re done.
 It doesn’t mean you can’t use credit cards for convenience sake, but have the cash on hand to pay the entire bill when it comes due, not just the minimum payment.
 Otherwise, you’re just kidding yourself into believing that you’ve paid for the purchase.

 Living within your means is not about deprivation; it’s about prioritization.
 It means owning nice things, instead of them owning you because of your debt burden.
 I’m not saying that you shouldn’t be shopping for gifts for your loved ones.
 (Hey, I want you to spend, too.
-A subscription to Black Enterprise or a bow tie from the new Windsor Neckwear Alfred Edmond Jr. Collection are great gift ideas.)
+A subscription to Black Enterprise or a copy of my book Loving In The Grown Zone are great gift ideas.)
 I’m saying that going deeper into debt and destroying or deferring your financial freedom in the name of holiday deal chasing is not an act of love for your friends and family, and certainly not for yourself.

 Black Friday is not a justification for destroying your financial health.
 The best gift you can give to yourself and those who love you (which, let’s face it, is not necessarily the same as those you love) is to honestly determine what you can truly afford and to not spend a penny more than that.